ugursoydan/arduino-propellars-pid-balancing-beam/README.md

 Jumper wires, breadboard or PCB

 System Overview:
  MPU6050 reads the beam’s error angle in real-time.
+The raw sensor data is processed through a Kalman filter to reduce noise and improve angle estimation accuracy.
 PID control algorithm computes the required correction.
 ESCs receive PWM signals to increase/decrease motor speeds.
 Motors generate thrust to balance the beam horizontally.